Bradley2599/Electric-Vehicle-Registration-Data-Analysis/README.md

 # Electric Vehicle Registration Data Analysis

 ## Overview

-This project analyzes electric vehicle (EV) registration data using Python and Power BI.
-The goal is to uncover key insights into EV adoption trends, top manufacturers, vehicle types, and popular locations.
+This project analyzes the growth and distribution of Registered Electric Vehicles (EVs) in Connecticut State from 2008 to 2025.
+The goal is to identify adoption trends, leading manufacturers, and city-wise distribution, providing insights into the increasing shift toward sustainable transportation

 ## Data Source
 U.S. Government's Data Portal https://catalog.data.gov/dataset/electric-vehicle-registration-data